Find out what makes the Spicy Honey Soppressata Pizza (aka the Bee Sting Pizza at Roberta’s Pizza in Brooklyn) the most addictive pizza on the planet!

 Spicy Honey Soppressata Pizza – The Bee Sting Pizza

 - Yield: 1 (2 serving) Pizza 1x

 - 1 (16 ounce) pizza dough, room temperature

 - 6 ounces good quality fresh mozzarella, torn

 - 8 slices good quality hot soppressata

 - honey, for drizzling

 - Place a pizza stone on lowest rack in oven and preheat oven to 500°F.

 - Lightly dust flour on a pizza peel.
 Working quickly, dust pizza dough in flour and stretch gently into a thin circle(ish) shape.
 Depending on the size of your pizza, spread 1/3 – 1/2 cup pizza sauce in a thin, even layer across dough.
-Scatter torn mozzarella cheese on pizza.
+Add soppressata and scatter torn mozzarella cheese on pizza.

 - With a quick jerk motion the pizza should easily release from the peel onto the pizza stone in oven (this is why it’s important to flour both the peel and dough, and work quickly).
 Bake pizza in oven for approximately 10 minutes.
 Depending upon the thickness of your dough, it could take a little less or a little more, so check frequently.